CloudLabs-MOC/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex1_Manage_secure_user_access.md

 	>**Note:** If you do not receive this lockout message after the third attempt, then the system has not yet finished propagating this lockout threshold change throughout the service.
 It may take several minutes for the change to take effect.
 Wait a few minutes and then sign-in again with a bogus password.
 Testing of this lab has seen varying results.
 The change sometimes propagates almost immediately so that you get locked out after the third sign-in attempt.
 Other times it has taken anywhere from 5 to 10 minutes before the lockout message is displayed.
 Continue this process until you receive the lockout message, at which point Laura's account will be temporarily locked to prevent unauthorized access.

 22. You will be prohibited from logging in again as Laura until after the **90 second lockout duration** that you set earlier.
 Once you've been locked out, wait 90 seconds and then sign back in as **Laura**'s account.

-Verify that you are able to successfully sign-in as Laura.
+23. Because MFA is enabled for all users except for the M365 pilot project group members (of which, Laura is not a member), a **Let's keep your account secure** window appears so that you can complete the MFA process for Laura.
+This is verification that your sign-in attempt using Laura's actual password was successful.  <br>

-23. Once your log-in is successful, you can close all open applications.
-This will be your last lab exercise using the LON-DC1 domain controller.
+	**Note:** You do NOT need to complete the MFA process for Laura, since this is your last lab exercise using the LON-DC1 domain controller.
+You can close all applications on LON-DC1.

 ## Review